Ladvien/ladvien.github.io/_posts/2017-07-06-most-recent-assessment.md

 ---

 ## Enrolmment.csv
-Many of the CSVs in the HMIS CSV can contain multiple rows per client.
+Many of the CSVs in the HMIS CSV may contain multiple rows per client.
 This can make it difficult when working with HMIS data, as it appears to the non-data person there are duplicates within your data.

 Let's look at some dataframes:

 **enrollmentDf**